 2. Rolex GMT-Master II Ref.
 116710LN

-The reference 116710LN is significant as the first GMT-Master II to feature Rolex’s Cerachrom ceramic bezel.
-It marked a clear shift toward modern materials and construction while maintaining a clean, monochrome appearance that appeals to buyers seeking a more understated GMT.
+The 116710LN was the first GMT-Master II to feature Rolex’s Cerachrom ceramic bezel.
+It marked a clear shift toward modern materials and construction while keeping a clean, monochrome look that appeals to buyers who want a more understated GMT.

 Key Specs: